Navy Sexual Assault Case at Norfolk VA

-Because he was acquitted on all charges and The Virginian-Pilot has not previously reported on the case, the newspaper is not naming the man.
-The newspaper also does not name alleged victims of sexual assault.
+Because he was acquitted on all charges and The Virginian-Pilot has not previously reported on the case, therefore, the newspaper is not naming the man likewise does not name alleged victims of sexual assault.

 The trial illuminates the difficulties facing the Navy as it tries to handle accusations of sexual assault.

 Capt.
 Brian Lansing, the military judge, told the jury that the case was all about consent.
 Was it rape?
 Or just two people having sex?

 The woman, a previous acquaintance of the officer, worked with him as an intelligence analyst.
 She chewed her thumbnail as she testified about the night she remembers only in bits and pieces.

 In 2009, while she was employed by the Defense Intelligence Agency, the two met through work.
 He encouraged her to go to a conference to make connections with intelligence officials, she said.
 He told her he would be there, too.

 She arrived in Waikiki, Hawaii, in late June 2009.
 He invited her to join him and a few other people for dinner and drinks.

 She told the jury she drank one beer, then another, and then took a shot.